vkostyanetsky/AuditLogSettings/README.md

 ### Lack of Rights

-The data processor assumes that a user has the "Update data history settings" right for all configuration objects that it supports.
+The data processor assumes that a user has the `Update data history settings` right for all configuration objects that it supports.
 If this is not true, it will fail.

 ### Old Platform